-Tús
+Community Employment Tús

-(Periods of up to two years are disregarded when determining the break between two JB claims where the person was on VTOS.)
+(Periods of up to 2 years are disregarded when determining the break between two Jobseeker's Benefit claims where the person was on VTOS.)

-Jobseekers Benefit - Re-qualifying for JB
+Jobseeker's Benefit - Re-qualifying for JB

-If you have used up your entitlement to Jobseekers Benefit (JB), you may requalify by working and paying the appropriate PRSI contributions for at least 13 weeks.
-If you are working and getting JB, as in the case of systematic short-time workers and some part-time workers, the 13 weeks paid contributions can begin once you have been paid JB for 156 days.
+If you have used up your entitlement to Jobseeker's Benefit (JB), you may requalify by working and paying the appropriate PRSI contributions for at least 13 weeks.
+If you are working and getting JB, as in the case of systematic shorttime workers and some part-time workers, the 13 weeks paid contributions can begin once you have been paid JB for 156 days.

 You must have suffered a substantial loss of employment to re-qualify for JB, unless you are a casual worker.
 If you have lost your job you will have suffered a substantial loss of employment.
-If you are a part-time or systematic short-time worker the Department of Social Protection (DSP) will look at your pattern of employment over the last 13 weeks or another more representative period to find out whether you have suffered a substantial loss of employment.
+If you are a part-time or systematic shorttime worker the Department of Employment Affairs and Social Protection (DEASP) will look at your pattern of employment over the last 13 weeks or another more representative period to find out whether you have suffered a substantial loss of employment.

-For example, if you are getting JB and working 3 days each week as a systematic short-time worker or a part-time worker and your employment pattern has not changed during the course of your JB claim, you will not have suffered a substantial loss of employment and will not re-qualify for Jobseekers Benefit.
-However, if your JB claim ends and your 3 day working week is then reduced to a 2 day week, you will have suffered a substantial loss of employment and may re-qualify for Jobseekers Benefit.
+For example, if you are getting JB and working 3 days each week as a systematic short-time worker or a part-time worker and your employment pattern has not changed during the course of your JB claim, you will not have suffered a substantial loss of employment and will not re-qualify for Jobseeker's Benefit.
+However, if your JB claim ends and your 3 day working week is then reduced to a 2 day week, you will have suffered a substantial loss of employment and may re-qualify for Jobseeker's Benefit.

-Jobseekers Benefit - PRSI Requirements
+Jobseeker's Benefit - PRSI Requirements

-To make a claim for Jobseekers Benefit you must have the following PRSI contributions:
+To make a claim for Jobseeker's Benefit you must have the following PRSI contributions: